Do you need help with your electric bill? Review these programs for the solution that works best for you:

 As an EPP customer, each month you are billed one-twelfth of your annual estimated usage.
 Your account will be reviewed after 8 months to determine if your payment amount should change to better reflect your actual usage.
 This automated review will evaluate the billing amounts for the previous 8 months to determine what your EPP amount should be.
 If the review results in a change to the EPP amount, you will get a message on your bill advising you of the new amount, which will become effective the following month.
 On the twelfth month of your payment plan year - your anniversary month - your amount due may be higher or lower than your usual EPP amount in order to bring your balance for the year to zero.
 Then your account is reviewed to ensure the appropriate payment amount for the new plan year.

-There is no charge to be an EPP customer, but if you decide to return to standard billing, send us an e-mail message or call us.
-Learn more
+There is no charge to be an EPP customer, but if you decide to return to standard billing, contact us via our web form or call us.
+Click here to learn more about the Equal Payment Plan

 If you are at least 60 years old and receive a Social Security or pension check, or if you receive disability assistance, and your electric bill is usually due just before your monthly benefit check comes, we can extend your payment due date until after your check arrives.